theNewDynamic/oregonsadventurecoast.com/content/adventure/running.md

 ### A run for everyone

 Oregon’s Adventure Coast is a fantastic place to get your running miles in.
-You can hit the pavement in downtown Coos Bay, tread the trails from Sunset Bay to Cape Arago, jog lightly around the peaceful shores of Lower Empire Lake or jump into any number of annual organized runs.
+You can hit the pavement in downtown Coos Bay, tread the trails from Sunset Bay to Cape Arago jog lightly around the peaceful shores of Lower Empire Lake or jump into any number of annual organized runs.
 Some favorite routes, runs and groups include:

 #### Favorite Runs Mapped Out&nbsp;